Dr Shane Richardson

-Expertise: Mechanical Engineering, Crash Reconstruction, Incident Analysis, Vehicle Structural Engineering, Human Factors
+Expertise: Mechanical Engineering, Crash Reconstruction, Incident Analysis, Vehicle Structural Engineering, Human Factors, Amusement Rides and Devices In-Service Inspection, Biomedical Engineering, Risk Engineering and Structural Engineering

-Shane has conducted well in excess of 500 vehicle collision, industrial/mining incident, mechanical failure investigations and human factor investigations for (Pedestrian, All-Terrain Vehicles, Motorbikes, Passenger vehicles, Trucks Trains, Trams, Cranes, boats and military vehicles), equipment (children’s’ toys to ship loaders), mining equipment (surface and underground), Police equipment, military equipment (personnel protective vests to large calibre weapon mounts, vehicle testing and development), Ballistics (internal, external and impact), vehicle mounted data recorders and human factors (sporting venues, lifting and manual handling).
+Shane has conducted well in excess of 1000 vehicle collision, industrial/mining incident, mechanical failure investigations and human factor investigations of (pedestrian, All-Terrain vehicles, motorbikes, passenger vehicles, trucks, trains, trams, cranes, boats and Military Vehicles), equipment (children’s toys to ship loaders), mining equipment (surface and underground), Police equipment, military equipment (personnel protective vests to large calibre weapon mounts, vehicle testing and development), Ballistics (internal, external and impact), vehicle mounted data recorders and human factors (sporting venues, lifting and manual handling).
 He has provided expert evidence in the Supreme, County, Magistrate and Coronial Courts related to collisions and incidents investigated.

-Shane lead both small and large teams of engineers and technicians whilst working for the Land Engineering Agency, this included a range of activities from terrain modelling, equipment packaging, vehicle selection, human factors and other occupational health and safety issues.
+Shane lead both small and large teams of engineers and technicians whilst working for the Land Engineering Agency, this included a range of activities from terrain modelling, equipment packaging, vehicle selection, human factors, other occupational health and safety issues and failure analysis.

 Shane has consulted on major projects including vehicle passive protection systems, suspension systems for combat vehicles, trucks and passenger vehicles, certification and evaluation of vehicles for various clients (both in Government and private industry), analysis of roll-over issues for vehicle fleets (including work for Monash University Accident Research Centre), development of safety solutions and various incident and crash investigations (including failure modes effects analysis).
 His consulting work has provided design, development, review, validation and specification of vehicle mounted equipment, safety systems, vehicles and mechanical equipment for a diverse range of Delta-V Experts clients.
 Shane has developed an evaluation methodology to characterise vehicle handling and rollover propensity.